csorbakristof/learning_ai/Excel2Outlook/spec.md

 - Add code to register the shortcut for the macro.
 It should run when the workbook is opened.
 - If the EmailTemplate worksheet does not exist, show an error message.
 - Error messages should be detailed so the user has guidance how to fix the issue.

+## Details about file attachment

+- The name of the "FileToAttach" column (case sensitive check) should also be stored in a constant in the source code.
+- Support relative path with the filenames.
+Base directory for the relative path should be the directory where the excel file is saved.
+- If there is an error with attaching a file, MassiveSend should be interrupted and no emails should be drafted.
+Just like in the case of other validation errors.
+- You do not need to support attachment of multiple files.
+- You do not need to apply any validation for the files.
+- File attachment is an optional feature.
+If the FileToAttach column does not exist of the corresponding cell is empty, simply do not attach anything.
+No warning or error message should be issued in this case.

 # [MassiveSend] Massive sending emails